gelsogrove/shopME/finalproject-AG/PRD.md

    - Flash sale announcements and limited-time promotions
    - Seasonal campaigns aligned with business peaks

-The push notification system will include:
+The future push notification system will include:

 - Campaign creation tools with templates
 - Scheduling capabilities for optimal timing